A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: The lattice Boltzmann method for Biot's consolidation model

 This requires that distribution functions leaving the domain on one side, simultaneously, re-enter at the opposite side.
-Since the lattice offset is half of the lattice width, this can be realized by simply copying the outgoing distribution functions during streaming to the respective cells on the opposite side.
+Since the lattice is cell-centered, this can be realized by simply copying the outgoing distribution functions during streaming to the respective cells on the opposite side.
 Furthermore, this scheme maintains the convergence order of the underlying LBM.
 Note that this scheme is automatically included in the streaming step, when a rolling shift implementation is used, e.g., by the function \texttt{roll} in the libraries \texttt{numpy} or \texttt{jax} of Python.

 In case of other boundary conditions than periodic ones, there are missing distribution functions after the streaming which would come from outside the domain to the boundary nodes, see \cref{fig:boundary} for a sketch at the bottom boundary.
 These missing distributions can be reconstructed from the post-collision distribution functions taking into account the respective boundary condition.
 To this end, the basic idea of bounce-back schemes is that distribution functions hitting the boundary are reflected, and thus the missing distributions after streaming are computed from the leaving post-collision distributions in opposite directions.